pingcap/docs/offline-deployment-using-ansible.md

     - The machine must have access to the Internet in order to download TiDB Ansible, TiDB and related packages.
     - For Linux operating system, it is recommended to install CentOS 7.3 or later.

-2. Several target machines and one Control Machine
+2. Several Target Machines and one Control Machine

     - For system requirements and configuration, see [Prepare the environment](/online-deployment-using-ansible.md#prepare).
     - It is acceptable without access to the Internet.